EchoVideo Help - Main Page

 Learn how to access and manage your EchoVideo course media.

-Record online with Browser Capture using Echo360 (EchoVideo) without needing Universal Capture software, you can record your browser tab, a program window, or your entire screen.
+Record online with Browser Capture using EchoVideo without needing Universal Capture software, you can record your browser tab, a program window, or your entire screen.
 Browser Capture works on any computer (includes Chromebooks and Netbooks) with a supported browser and requires an internet connection.

-Learn the differences of the video players in Echo360 (EchoVideo) when publishing to a section vs. embedding media in Canvas.
+Learn the differences of the video players in EchoVideo when publishing to a section vs. embedding media in Canvas. * Coming in 2024 is a new video player with a consistent look across the platform, stay tuned.

-Explore a collection of questions and their answers when using Echo360 (EchoVideo) in your teaching.
+Explore a collection of questions and their answers when using EchoVideo in your classes no matter how you're teaching them.

 View bitesize how-to videos on creating content, managing media, editing your media, different methods of sharing, increasing student learning with polls, monitoring student performance via Analytics, and more.